 Titan Laurel Farming

 Finally, Titans should absolutely rock the Hallowfire Heart as it greatly increases your ability regeneration when your Super is full.
 This trade-off is well worth it since you’ll be able to spam grenades and Titan punches with far more frequency.
 Combine this with your middle tree Hammer of Sol to constantly have your flaming hammer off cooldown.
 Just make sure to pick it up after you throw it!
-Insurmountable Skullfort, Severance Enclosure, Armamentarium, and the ACD/0 Feedback Fence are all decent backup plans if you feel like using other sub-classes.
+Insurmountable Skullfort, Severance Enclosure, Armamentarium, and the Heart of Inmost Light are all decent backup plans if you feel like using other sub-classes.